 Your dental work should never compromise the health or appearance of your smile.
 Isn't that the opposite of what you want from treatment?
 Unfortunately, amalgam fillings can detract from beautiful teeth.
 In addition to lessening your smile's shine, amalgam's dark metal alloy contains small amounts of mercury, leaving many searching for an alternative.
 The good news: amalgam is no longer the only option for patients seeking aesthetic fillings.
-Dr. Kim Okamura offers composite fillings and porcelain dental restorations to repair all manner of decay and dental damage.
+Dr. Wilson offers composite fillings and porcelain dental restorations to repair all manner of decay and dental damage.

 What Is Mercury-Free Dentistry?